huangleiBuaa/StochasticityBW/README.md

 # StochasticityBW
-This the code for the CVPR 2020 paper
+This is the code for the CVPR 2020 paper (Oral)